Philipp238/Safe-Policy-Improvement-Approaches-on-Discrete-Markov-Decision-Processes/README.md

 ``run_experiments.py wet_chicken_full.ini wet_chicken_results 1234 4 10``

 The `wet_chicken_full.ini` is the name of the config file used for this experiment, more about this later.
-`wet_chicken_results` is the folder name, where the results are going to stored, `1234` is the seed for the experiment, `4` is the number of threads and `10` is the number of iterations performed per thread per algorithm.
+`wet_chicken_results` is the folder name, where the results are going to be stored, `1234` is the seed for the experiment, `4` is the number of threads and `10` is the number of iterations performed per thread per algorithm.
-The config file has to be stored in the folder `experiments/` and contains parameters about:
+The previous mentioned config file has to be stored in the folder `experiments/` and contains parameters about:

 1. the experiment itself (storage path, which benchmark, speedup function etc.),
 2. the environment parameters,
 3. the behavior/baseline policy parameters and
 4. the algorithms and their hyper-parameters.

-These experiments can be conducted wither on the Wet Chicken benchmark or on the Random MDPs benchmark [[1]].
+These experiments can be conducted either on the Wet Chicken benchmark or on the Random MDPs benchmark [1].
 An example config file for the Random MDPs is given as `experiments/random_mdps_full.ini`.
-Before running the experiments, you have to create a file called `config.ini` (on the highest directory level) which contains the following:
+Before running the experiments, you have to create a file called `paths.ini` (on the highest directory level) which contains the following:
 ````
 [PATHS]
 results_path = D:\results
 spibb_path = C:\users\dummy\SPIBB
 ````
-Where `results_path` should be the absolute path pointing to the place where the results should be stored (I exclude this storage from the repository as the results are often huge (>1GB)). `spibb_path` is only necessary if you use anything from https://github.com/RomainLaroche/SPIBB, which is the case if you choose the Random MDPs benchmark in your experiments or some of the tests in `auxiliary_tests/`.
+Where `results_path` should be the absolute path pointing to the place where the results should be stored (I store the results outside of this repository as the results are often huge (>1GB)). `spibb_path` is only necessary if you use anything from https://github.com/RomainLaroche/SPIBB, which is the case if you choose the Random MDPs benchmark in your experiments or some of the tests in `auxiliary_tests/`.
 The `spibb_path` has to be the absolute path to a local copy of https://github.com/RomainLaroche/SPIBB.

-`auxiliary_tests/` contains
+`auxiliary_tests/` contains complementary code for some tests described in 'Evaluation of Safe Policy Improvmenet using Soft Baseline Bootstrapping'.

 ## References